Rumours of a HeroMar 31, 2019

 The narrators of these books walk away with a distaste for their former activities, and those who joined them to watch the show.
 The form does not seem to offer a happy ending.

-(These novels are some of the 'hero novels' for The Ninety Day Novel course.
-The hero novels are chosen for their virtues as novels which teach story structure from the inside out.
+These novels are some of the hero novels for our online creative writing courses.
+The hero novels are chosen for their virtues as novels that teach story structure from the inside out.
 We ask writers to choose one for their writing journey, to keep faith with during the ninety days of writing and read nightly even just for a few minutes.
 On the first reading, you’ll absorb the structure which we teach in the lessons, on further readings you’ll notice techniques in the prose.
 Keeping faith with one novel mirrors the daily hour’s writing of keeping faith with your own, and helps you keep your writing nice and steadily paced.
-While we ask you to remain faithful to your hero novel during the ninety day's of writing, we do permit afternoon liaisons with other books!
-Choose the novel which best suits what you love to read and want to write.
-At your first one-to-one chat with me, when we make a custom writing plan for your novel, we discuss which book might be best.)
+While we ask you to remain faithful to your hero novel during the ninety days of writing, we do permit afternoon liaisons with other books!
+Choose the novel which best suits what you love to read and want to write to keep you safe while you create.